Sorry Seems to Be the Hardest Word: Background and composition

 "Sorry Seems to Be the Hardest Word" is a mournful ballad about a romantic relationship that is falling apart.
 Bernie Taupin said: "It's a pretty simple idea, but one that I think everyone can relate to at one point or another in their life.
 That whole idealistic feeling people get when they want to save something from dying when they basically know deep down inside that it's already dead.
 It's that heartbreaking, sickening part of love that you wouldn't wish on anyone if you didn't know that it's inevitable that they're going to experience it one day."

 Elton John began writing the song in 1975 in Los Angeles.
 Whilst many of his songs involved Taupin writing lyrics first, then John writing the music later, John wrote the melody and most of the lyrics for "Sorry Seems to Be the Hardest Word", and Taupin completed it afterwards.
 John explained: "I was sitting there and out it came, 'What have I got to do to make you love me.'"
+In the singer's 2019 autobiography, he explains that those first lyrics were "the fallout of another disastrous infatuation with a straight guy."

 Taupin later said: "I don't think he was intending on writing a song, but we were sitting around an apartment in Los Angeles, and he was playing around on the piano and he came up with this melody line, and I said, 'Hey, that's really nice.'
 For some reason this lyrical line, 'Sorry seems to be the hardest word' ran through my head, and it fit perfectly with what he was playing.
 So I said, 'Don't do anything more to that, let me go write something,' so I wrote it out in a few minutes and we had the song."
 Taupin added: "[The i]nteresting thing about 'Sorry Seems to Be the Hardest Word' is that it's one of the rare occasions when Elton played me a melody line that inspired a lyric, as opposed to our routine of the lyrics always coming first.
 He was messing around on the piano one day and was playing something and asked me what did I think.
 It was actually pretty immediate, the title and the first couple of lines came into my head in a way that I guess I felt they were already there and just needed a little prompting."